hellenike/textbook/docs/topics/module5/conditions/index.md

 ### Structure of conditions

 Conditions are sentences with (at least) two clauses:  a main clause, like any other sentence, and a subordinate clause.
-In English, the subordinate clause is introduced by the conjunction "if"; the corresponding Greek conjunction is εἰ.
+In English, the subordinate clause is introduced by the conjunction "if"; the corresponding Greek conjunction is εἰ or ἐάν.
 English can include or omit an introductory "then" to introduce the main clause.  "*If* the plaintiff proves his case, the jury will convict the defendant" and  "*If* the plaintiff proves his case, *then* the jury will convict the defendant" are both possible.
 Greek does not mark the main clause with any special word: it's just a regular sentence (like "The jury will convict the defendant.")

 We borrow from Greek two grammatical terms for these clauses.
 The clause that is "set out" as the hypothesis (the "if" clause) is called the *protasis* (πρότασις), and the resulting main clause (the "then" clause) is called the *apodosis* (ἀπόδοσις).